Weak localization of light in hot atomic vapors: Hot atoms

 \subsection{CBS maximum and angular profile}

-We first examine the CBS peak maximum, $C(\Delta\theta=0)=\gamma_\text{C}(\Delta\theta=0)/\gamma_\text{B}$.
+We first examine the CBS peak maximum, $C_\infty(\Delta\theta=0)=\gamma_\text{C}(\Delta\theta=0)/\gamma_\text{B}$, where the $\infty$ index refers to the semi-infinite geometry.
 We show this quantity in Fig. \ref{fig:CBS_contrast} as a function of $k\bar{v}/\Gamma$.
-As expected, $C(0)$ becomes close to unity in the low temperature limit $k\bar{v}\ll\Gamma$ : Doppler shifts vanish and the coherent and incoherent contributions become equal to each other.
-At high temperature, $C(0)$ is reduced but we observe that this reduction is only \emph{algebraic}.
+As expected, $C_\infty(0)$ becomes close to unity in the low temperature limit $k\bar{v}\ll\Gamma$ : Doppler shifts vanish and the coherent and incoherent contributions become equal to each other.
+At high temperature, $C_\infty(0)$ is reduced but we observe that this reduction is only \emph{algebraic}.
 This property, which is one of the main results of the paper, can be explicitly shown by evaluating Eq. (\ref{gammaCBS_4}) in the limit $k\bar{v}\gg \Gamma$.
 The integrals are then dominated by the saddle point $\theta=0$.
 Expanding the integrand around that point, we obtain

 where $F(x)=\exp(-x^2)I_0(x^2)$ with $I_0$ is the modified Bessel function of the first kind of zero order.